MindsetConsulting/MindsetAppAnalyzerFree/README.md

  ### Validation
  1. It may be possible that that Odata service is not active.
 In which case, go to /IWFND/MAINT_SERVICE and activate the ICF node for /MINDSET/FIORI_MONITOR_SRV.

+ ### License
+ The Mindset App Analyzer product follows the GNUAGPL3 Licensing terms.
+Please see attached GNUAGPL3_License.txt file in this repository.